 There are a few important points to consider regarding the doctrine of the priesthood of all believers.
 First, although Luther identified a single estate for Christians, he maintained a distinction of roles and offices.
 He wrote, “There is really no difference between laymen and priests, princes and bishops, ‘spirituals’ and ‘temporals,’ as they call them, except that of office and work, but not of ‘estate’; for they are all of the same estate—true priests, bishops, and popes—though they are not all engaged in the same work …” He believed, as Paul taught (1 Cor.
 12:14-31), that each person was to use their office and gifts for mutual service.
 The clergy should proclaim the Word.
 The laity were to use “many kinds of work … for the bodily and spiritual welfare of the community.”

-Second, Luther cautioned against Christians using their priestly status in order to exercise any ministry as they willed.
+Second, every Christian had a duty to fulfill their priestly service to others, especially those within their home.
 He was clear that ordination for ministry continued to be significant for the guarding of the gospel.
 He wrote, “Because we are all in like manner priests, no one must put himself forward and undertake, without our consent and election, to do what is in the power of all of us.
 For what is common to all, no one dare take upon himself without the will and the command of the community…” For Luther, the ministry of the Word and sacrament was to be kept for those the church ordained to that ministry.
 That is not to say that others had no role to play in teaching the Word of God, but rather that the office ought to be upheld.
 It would be like everyone in town wanting to be sheriff—if all have the authority there is no authority.
 It is best to have designated (elected/ordained) officials to uphold the law.
 So too, the gospel is best kept when specific offices are upheld.